canmom/canmom.github.io/_posts/livereads/umineko/ep3/2022-07-19-lets-read-umineko-episode-3-part-21.md

 The fact she's so chewed up about George suggests a gap in our 'mundane' narrative.
 We've successfully been able to pin almost all the murders, except perhaps Nanjo, on Eva.
 And yet, George was killed, the one person we would expect Eva would try to keep alive at all costs.
 In the magical narrative, this is easy to solve, but given the collapse to a 'mundane' narrative at the end, what would be the motive for killing George?

 Ange says, well, just give it to charity then.
-Apparently she's frequently been sending for leaders of 'strange new religious cults', who largely tell her to give up her wealth.
+Apparently Eva's frequently been sending for leaders of 'strange new religious cults', who largely tell her to give up her wealth.
 I was talking to some friends about this recently---Japan is unusual for [the number of new religious movements](https://en.wikipedia.org/wiki/Japanese_new_religions) (known as <ruby lang="jp">新宗教<rp> (</rp><rt>shinshūkyō</rt><rp>)</rp></ruby>) that developed in the 20th century and the amount of influence they have in government (e.g. [Soka Gakkai](https://en.wikipedia.org/wiki/Soka_Gakkai), whose political party [Komeito](https://en.wikipedia.org/wiki/Komeito) is in coalition with the LDP).

 > Under the new [Constitution of Japan](https://en.wikipedia.org/wiki/Constitution_of_Japan), the Diet had the supreme authority for decision making in state affairs and all its members were elected by the people.
 Especially in the [House of Councillors](https://en.wikipedia.org/wiki/House_of_Councillors_(Japan)), one third of whose members were elected through nationwide vote, nationwide organizations found they could influence national policy by supporting certain candidates.
 Major Shinshūkyō became one of the so-called "vote-gathering machines" in Japan, especially for the conservative parties which merged into the [Liberal Democratic Party](https://en.wikipedia.org/wiki/Liberal_Democratic_Party_(Japan)) in 1955.